The Corporate Tax Planning Law Review: Monaco

 Pursuant to the Sovereign Ordinance No. 10.325 of 17 October 1991, as amended, companies incurring research and development expenses can benefit from a tax credit assessed on these expenses (the R&D Tax Credit).
 The R&D Tax Credit is equal to 30 per cent of the R&D expenses not exceeding €100 million and 5 per cent of the R&D expenses exceeding this amount.
 Public subsidies and, under certain conditions, fees paid to third-party advisers to obtain advice for benefiting from the R&D Tax Credit are, however, deducted from the R&D Tax Credit base.

-Finally, pursuant to the Sovereign Ordinance No. 14 of 10 May 2005, foreign companies involved in the cross-border shipping and aircraft navigation industry are, under certain conditions, exempt from the ISB in respect of their activities conducted in Monaco.
-Further to the Ministry Order No. 2005-270 of 27 May 2005, these activities include, in particular, the transportation of passengers and merchandises, the operating, renting or chartering of cruises and aircrafts, and the operating of fishing vessels.
+Finally, pursuant to the Sovereign Ordinance No. 14 of 10 May 2005, foreign companies involved in the cross-border shipping and aircraft navigation industry are, under certain reciprocity conditions, exempt from the ISB in respect of their activities conducted in Monaco.
+Correlatively, Monegasque companies that benefit from an exemption in foreign countries are taxed in Monaco on their exempt foreign derived income.
+Further to the Ministry Order No. 2005-270 of 27 May 2005, these activities include, in particular, the transportation of passengers and merchandises, the operating, renting or chartering of cruisers and aircrafts, and the operating of fishing vessels.

 Foreign source income